Hiking at Hickory Run State Park

 1 mile, most difficult hiking

-Parking is available by the park office or along PA 534 by the nature center and amphitheater.
-Although it has a gruesome name (attributed to the thick forests and rough terrain experienced by the early settlers), this is probably the most picturesque trail in the park.
-This rocky trail follows Sand Spring Run and meanders through rhododendron thickets and unique rock formations.
+Parking is available off PA 534 across from the chapel or adjacent to the visitor center and park office.
+Although the trail has a gruesome name (attributed to the thick forests and rough terrain experienced by the early settlers), this is one of the most picturesque trails in the park.
+The rocky trail follows Sand Spring Run and meanders through rhododendron thickets and unique rock formations.

 U -- Skyline Trail